InterDigitalInc/Fireball/docs/source/layers.rst

 *layersInfo*
 ============
 In Fireball the model's network structure is specified by a single text string called *layersInfo*.
 When a model is defined for the first time, the *layersInfo* should be passed to the :py:class:`fireball.model.Model` class constructor.
-This information is saved to the `*.fbm` files when the model is saved.
+This information is saved to the fireball model file `(*.fbm)` when the model is saved.

-Most common deep neural network structure can be implemented using the Fireball layers.
+Most common deep neural network structures can be implemented using the Fireball layers.
 The main building blocks of *layersInfo* are the layers of the network.
 Several layers can be grouped together.
 In Fireball these groups are called *stages*.

 *layersInfo* Syntax
 -------------------